 Spasticity occurs when nerves in the brain or spinal cord that control movements are injured.
 Spasticity is often related to cerebral palsy, brain injury, stroke, multiple sclerosis, and spinal cord injury.

 The right treatment may make work, school, activities, and caregiving easier.
-It may give you greater comfort and control, allowing you to rethink what's possible.
+It may give you greater comfort and control over your everyday tasks.

 Safety and efficacy in patients under the age of 4 has not been established.

 A common medication for spasticity is a muscle relaxer called baclofen.
-Taken orally, baclofen works well for many people, but in some may cause debilitating side effects like weakness, drowsiness, or nausea.
+Oral baclofen works well for many people.
+However, some people may experience debilitating side effects from oral baclofen, like weakness, drowsiness, or nausea.

 When baclofen is taken orally as a pill, most of the drug stays in the bloodstream.
 Only a small amount reaches the fluid surrounding the spinal cord, even at very high doses.
 In contrast, the pump delivers baclofen directly into the spinal fluid.
+As a result, ITB therapy requires a fraction of oral dose, which can lead to fewer side effects.
 When medicine is delivered right where it is needed, you need less, which may help minimize some of the possible side effects that may accompany oral baclofen.1

 The pump and medication are covered by most private health insurance plans, Medicare, and most state Medicaid programs.
 The treatment is approved by the FDA.